ArataKagan/Postgres-Data-Modeling/README.md

 In this project, I'm going to write an ETL pipeline that tranfers data from files in two local directories into tables in Postgres with Python.

+## Prerequisites

+- Python3
+ * If you don't have Python3 installed in your computer, please install from this [link](https://www.python.org/downloads/)
+ * For managing multiple Python versions, I highly recommend using pyenv.
+[Here](https://realpython.com/intro-to-pyenv/) is the great tutorial for it.
+- Postgres
+ *  If you don't have Postgres installed, please install from this [link](https://www.postgresql.org/download/)

 ## Datasets
 - Song Dataset
     - A subset of data from the Million Song Dataset.
 Each file is in JSON format and contains mtadata about a song and the artist of that song.